Anthrax vaccine adsorbed

 Anthrax vaccine adsorbed, sold under the brand name Biothrax among others, is a vaccine intended to provide acquired immunity against Bacillus anthracis.

 Anthrax vaccine adsorbed originated in studies done in the 1950s and was first licensed for use in humans in 1970.
 In the US, the principal purchasers of the vaccine are the Department of Defense and Department of Health and Human Services.
 Ten million courses (60 million doses) of the vaccine have been purchased for the US Strategic National Stockpile in anticipation of the need for mass vaccinations owing to a future bio-terrorist anthrax attack.
 The product has attracted some controversy owing to alleged adverse events and questions as to whether it is effective against the inhalational form of anthrax.

 Medical uses

 Anthrax vaccine adsorbed (Biothrax) is indicated for the active immunization for the prevention of disease caused by Bacillus anthracis in people aged 18 through 65 years of age.
-It is approved for both pre-exposure prophylaxis of disease in persons at high risk of exposure and post-exposure prophylaxis of disease following suspected or confirmed Bacillus anthracis exposure, when administered in conjunction with recommended antibacterial drugs.
+It is approved for both pre-exposure prophylaxis of disease in persons at high risk of exposure and also for post-exposure prophylaxis (PEP) of disease following suspected or confirmed Bacillus anthracis exposure, when administered in conjunction with recommended antibacterial drugs.

 Anthrax vaccine adsorbed, adjuvanted (Cyfendus) is indicated for post-exposure prophylaxis of disease following suspected or confirmed exposure to Bacillus anthracis in people aged 18 through 65 years of age when administered in conjunction with recommended antibacterial drugs.